WarpSector/AWS-Technical-Enablement/Cloud-Practitioner/Domain-3-Technology/3E-Amazon-Databases.md

      * Aurora Primary sits in an AZ and serves as the primary for writes, while Aurora Replicas are spread across multple AZs to serve reads (up to 15 Replicas in a Region!).
      * Fault tolerance: Aurora is spread across 3 AZs.
      * **Single Logical Volume:** Data store volume is spread across multiple AZs in the Region.
      * Aurora has a serverless on-demand auto-scaling configuration available.
+   * #### Amazon Limitless
+     * A new feature that allows a single SQL DB scale into millions of transactions per second!

 ## Amazon DynamoDB
   * #### Overview